libretto-ai/openai-py/README.md

 ## Get Started

-To send events to Imaginary Programming, you'll need to create a project.
+To send events to Libretto, you'll need to create a project.
 From the project you'll need two things:

 1. **API key**: (`api_key`) This is generated for the project and is used to identify the project and environment (dev, staging, prod) that the event is coming from.
 2. **Template Name**: (`prompt_template_name`) This uniquely identifies a particular prompt that you are using and allows projects to have multiple prompts.
 This can be in any format but we recommend using a dash-separated format, e.g. `my-prompt-name`.